sagar14299/Searcher/README.md

 # Searcher
 can search for email or number from copied text from clipboard using regular expression.
-Goto dist folder and open searcher.exe
+\nGoto dist folder and open searcher.exe